microsoft/GeoGen/README.md

 ## Downloading the Dataset

 For convenience the images dataset is split into 7 parts and the last part contains the metadata with the camera parameters which can be downloaded here:
+For convenience the images dataset is split into 7 parts and the last part contains the metadata with the camera parameters which can be downloaded here:

 7 images per identity